Wave propagation and transformation in the frame of magnetohydrodynamics with a vortex electric field: Waves propagating across the magnetic field

-The first solution corresponds to the limit of slow MHD wave in the case of its propagation across the magnetic field (static perturbation), while the second one corresponds to fast MHD wave in the same case \cite{kulik,lleldin}.
-Its frequency differs from the usual MHD because of effects due to electric field.
-In vacuum case with $u_A \gg c$, this wave transforms into the electromagnetic one, while in the opposite case one can obtain a usual value for MHD, where the displacement current is neglected.
-We also note here, that although the relativistic values allowed for the magnetosonic speed, the sound speed should still be non-relativistic, $c_s \ll c$, as in traditional MHD equations.
-In presence of low dissipation, the static perturbation and fast MHD wave are damping.
-With a small addition to the second solution of \eqref{mhdwave} in the form
+for fast (f) and slow (s) MHD waves.
+Here a zero frequency (static perturbation) of the slow MHD wave corresponds to the limit of slow MHD wave for propagation across the magnetic field \cite{kulik,lleldin}.
+The frequency of the fast MHD wave here differs from the usual MHD because of effects due to electric field.
+In vacuum case with $u_A \gg c$, this wave transforms into electromagnetic one, while in the opposite case one can obtain a usual value for MHD, where displacement current is neglected.